What Is a Cardioversion, & Why Do I Need One?

 The video below features one of our arrhythmia nurse specialists Evaun Teoh, with whom I work closely at St. Georges.

-Lots of patients with atrial fibrillation choose to book a cardioversion with me at St Anthony’s in Cheam.
-If you’d like more information, click the button below.
+Some patients with atrial fibrillation choose a cardioversion with me at St Anthony’s in Cheam or London Bridge Hospital.
+If you’d like more information on a cardioversion and if it’s a suitable option for you, click the button below to book an appointment with me.